Erhuvwurhire/Erhuvwurhire-/README.md

 - 🔧 Applying ML to improve reliability in industrial systems
 - 📊 Building data pipelines for sensor-driven decision-making
 - 🌱 Exploring reinforcement learning in energy optimization
-- 🛡️ Working at the intersection of AI and OT cybersecurity
+- 🛡️ Working on Projects that use AI for Industrial Application

 ---